maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

 Out of 7 subgenres, there is a 14% chance of randomly picking the correct subgenre. **The model we fit with the Gradient Boost Classifier had the highest accuracy rate of approximately 56%,** making it 4 times more likely than random chance to correctly classify a pop song to its correct subgenre.

-Our analysis concludes that one can use audio features to predict a pop song's subgenre with 56% accuracy.
+Our analysis suggests that one can use audio features to predict a pop song's subgenre with 56% accuracy.

 ## Future Work

-1. In the future, we would like to develop a model that includes more of the 322 pop subgenres that Spotify labels rather than the 7 we limited this project to.
+1. In the future, we would like to develop a model that includes more of the 322 pop subgenres that Spotify labels rather than the 7 we chose for the scope of this project.
 2. Additionally, we would like to explore models for other major genre groups (eg. Rock, Hip Hop, Country, etc.).